hiltermann/homekit-infused/addons/menu-card.md

 - No additional configuration required
 - To configure badges inside the buttons please read the advanced section

-### Install
-- Create a new file inside the folder of the view you want (e.g. /homekit-infused/user/views/menu/), you can name the file however you want (e.g. menu-card.yaml)
-- Copy the code below and make changes if needed

 ### Advanced
 | Parameters | Type | Default | Description |
 |----------------------------------|-------------|----------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|